Prelude to the Mishima Incident: 1970 (Shōwa 45)

-After the dinner, at around 8 p.m., they all left the Ryōtei and headed home in Chibi-Koga's car.
+After the dinner, at around 8 pm, they all left the Ryōtei and headed home in Chibi-Koga's car.
 In the car, Mishima said, "I feel sorry for the Commander-in-Chief, General Mashita because he is a fine man, but if I kill myself in front of him, he will probably understand."
 He also said that after his speech on the balcony, if they were caught by the JSDF officers before his entering the General's room, all five of them would have nothing left except to bite their tongues and die.
 Mishima then handed Furu-Koga a green pocketbook in which he had written down the details of their action plans, and asked him to burn it.

-Returning to his home at 32-8 Minami Magome (南馬込) 4-chōme, Ōta-ku, Mishima went to the house where his parents live on the same property at around 10 p.m. to say goodnight to them, and his father Azusa warned his son about smoking too much.
-After returning to his boarding at Room 8 of Kobayashi-so (小林荘) apartment at 32-12 Nishi-Shinjuku 4-chōme, Morita invited Kenichi Tanaka (田中健一), a 3rd generation Tatenokai member who lived with him, to go to the nearby small restaurant "Saegusa" (三枝) and entrusted Tanaka with two envelopes to be handed over to Takao Tokuoka and Munekatsu Date at the Ichigaya Hall, where the Tatenokai's regular meeting was to be held the next day.
+Returning to his home at 32-8 Minami Magome 4-chōme, Ōta-ku, Mishima went to the house where his parents live on the same property at around 10 pm to say goodnight to them, and his father Azusa warned his son about smoking too much.
+After returning to his boarding at Room 8 of Kobayashi-sō apartment at 32-12 Nishi-Shinjuku 4-chōme, Morita invited Kenichi Tanaka, a 3rd generation Tatenokai member who lived with him, to go to the nearby small restaurant "Saegusa" (三枝) and entrusted Tanaka with two envelopes to be handed over to Takao Tokuoka and Munekatsu Date at the Ichigaya Hall, where the Tatenokai's regular meeting was to be held the next day.
 Morita then phone called a girl working the cash register at a late-night bar in Shinjuku, and walked with her down the street late at night, before returning to his boarding house.

 After driving Mishima and Morita to their respective homes, Chibi-Koga returned to his boarding house Taisōkan (大早館) at 498 Totsuka (戸塚) 1-chome, Shinjuku-ku, together with Ogawa and Furu-Koga, and the two stayed at the Chibi-Koga's boarding.
 That night, the three discussed the matter of kaishaku, and Ogawa asked Chibi-Koga, who had extensive experience in kendo, to take Morita's kaishakunin if he was unable to do, and Chibi-Koga agreed.
 However, the three also decided that if the person who was supposed to carry out the kaishaku could not, someone else would carry it out, regardless of whether it was Mishima's or Morita's kaishaku.
 On this day, Ogawa registered his marriage with Keiko (圭映子), the girl he was living with, and informed the two of them of the news.
 (Note: Keiko (圭映子) was pregnant at the time.
 After the incident, Keiko talked that she had been informed of the uprising plan by Ogawa in advance.
 Later, Keiko gave birth to a boy who was named Kiichirō (紀一郎) after Mishima's two children's names, Noriko (紀子) and Iichirō (威一郎).)